Electronscape/Sidbox-hw-barebones/README.md

 Things **will** break during development — that’s expected.
 The focus is correctness, clarity, and long-term maintainability.

+Put the xmasg1.bbp in the root directory of the sdcard

 ---

 ## Hardware Overview